Nallur Kandaswamy temple: Present Temple

 In the southern part of this temple, the holy pond and Thandayudhapaani shrine can be seen.
 On the northern side, one finds the 'Poonthottam' the holy garden.

 Social significance

 The temple is a socially important institution for the Sri Lankan Tamils Tamil identity of the north Sri Lanka.
 In the Sri Lankan Tamil diaspora, many temples have been built in Europe and North America using the same name as Tamil cultural memory.

-The Nallur Kandaswamy Temple holds significant historical and political importance as the site where Tamil revolutionary and LTTE Lieutenant Colonel Thileepan succumbed to a 12-day hunger strike in protest against the actions of the Indian Peace Keeping Force (IPKF) in 1987.
-People from across the Jaffna Peninsula gathered at the temple to observe and participate in the strike, underscoring its widespread impact and emotional resonance.
-The temple has since come to symbolize the resurgence of Tamil nationalism in Sri Lanka in the post-colonial era.

-In 1986, during a period when Jaffna was under the control of the Liberation Tigers of Tamil Eelam (LTTE), Vijaya Kumaratunga visited the region.
-He visited the Nallur Kandaswamy Temple and engaged with local Tamil civilians, as well as several young LTTE leaders, highlighting the temple's role not only as a religious site but also as a space of political engagement and significance.